Carglglz/upydev/DOCS/Documentation.md

 ```
 $ upydev buzz_config -po 25

-Pin 25 configurated as PWM to drive the buzzer
+Pin 25 configured as PWM to drive the buzzer
 ```

 #### buzz_set_alarm